sitegeist/git-hooks/README.md

   prepare_commit_msg: Build/hooks/prepare-commit-msg
 ```

-## Extending the global hooks.
+## Extending the global hooks
-All hook extensions need to be executable. (`chmod +x path/to/hook/extension`)
 The hook extension is immediately executed after the global hook,
 arguments which where passed to the global hook via git are propagated to your hook extension.

+Please note that all hook extensions need to be executable (`chmod +x path/to/hook/extension`) and
-We expect the extension to exit with code 0, otherwise the current git process will abort.
+we expect the script to exit with code 0, otherwise the current git process will abort.

 TL;DR: A hook extension acts like a standalone hook which is traditionally placed in the `.git/hooks/` directory.

 ## Misc. configurations
-### Linter locations
+### <a name="linterLocations"></a> Linter locations
 As of now, you can also specify a custom location for the `xo` binary.
 The `pre-commit` hook expects the following structure in your `.hook.yml`.